-20. SG Narrow Range Water Level - Low
+20. SG Narrow Range Water Level - Low 2

-PRHR is actuated when the SG Narrow Range Water Level reaches its Low setpoint coincident with an indication of low Startup Feedwater Flow.
+PRHR is actuated when the SG Narrow Range Water Level reaches its Low-2 setpoint coincident with an indication of a Startup Feedwater Flow - Low 2 signal.
 The LCO requires four channels per steam generator to be OPERABLE to satisfy the requirements with a two-out-of-four logic.
 Four channels are provided to permit one channel to be in trip or bypass indefinitely and still ensure no single random failure will disable this instrument Function.
-The Setpoint reflects both steady state and adverse environmental instrument uncertainties as the detectors provide protection for an event that results in a harsh environment.
+Each water level signal is compensated using steam line pressure.
+The NTS reflects both steady state and adverse environmental instrument uncertainties as the detectors provide protection for an event that results in a harsh environment.

-The ESFAS protective functions actuated by SG Narrow Range Water Level - Low are:
+The ESFAS protective functions actuated by SG Narrow Range Water Level - Low 2 are:

-- PRHR Heat Exchanger Actuation; and - SG Blowdown Isolation
+- PRHR Heat Exchanger Actuation; and - SG Blowdown Isolation.

-The SG Narrow Range Water Level - Low Function is required to be OPERABLE in MODES 1, 2, and 3 and in MODE 4 when the RCS is not being cooled by the Normal Residual Heat Removal System (RNS).
+The SG Narrow Range Water Level - Low 2 Function is required to be OPERABLE in MODES 1, 2, and 3 and in MODE 4 when the RCS is not being cooled by the Normal Residual Heat Removal System (RNS).
 This ensures that PRHR can be actuated in the event of a loss of the normal heat removal systems.
 In MODE 4 when the RCS is being cooled by the RNS, and in MODES 5 and 6, the SGs are not required to provide the normal RCS heat sink.
-Therefore, startup feedwater flow is not required, and PRHR actuation on low steam generator narrow range water level is not required.
+Therefore, startup feedwater flow is not required, and PRHR actuation on Low-2 SG narrow range water level is not required.